 No proposed site stormwater conveyance systems will discharge untreated stormwater directly to wetlands or surrounding areas.
-Stormwater runoff from the site will discharge into the proposed constructed wetland.
+Stormwater runoff from the proposed driveway and gravel areas will discharge into the proposed infiltration basin and constructed wetland.

 2. Stormwater management systems shall be designed so that post-development peak discharge rates do not exceed pre-development peak discharge rates.
 This Standard may be waived for discharges to land subject to coastal storm flowage as defined in 310 CMR 10.04.